tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/custom_models/environment_during_propagation.rst

 Spherical harmonic gravity field coefficients
 ---------------------------------------------

-These coefficients may be time variable (see :mod:`~tudatpy.numerical_simulation.environment_setup.gravity_field_variation`).
+These coefficients may be time variable (see :doc:`~tudatpy.numerical_simulation.environment_setup.gravity_field_variation`).
 The current cosine and sine coefficients can be retrieved from a :class:`~tudatpy.numerical_simulation.environment.Body` object through its gravity field.
 A piece of example code on retrieving these coefficients is given below for the case of Earth:

 .. code-block:: python